 Front Wheel Motor

 Rear drive electric bikes have the motor in the rear hub which also accommodates the gearing.
 This allows both the rider and the motor to drive the rear wheel which again preserves the chain from excessive stretch.
 If the battery is located in the rear then all the weight would be towards the rear which can affect handling and fixing rear wheel punctures can be onerous if there are not suitable connectors that allow the wheel to be released.
-The Forme Cromford 2 ELS (right) is a good example of rear drive.
-This bike is a low step through so the battery cannot be located on the frame where it would distribute the weight.
+The Forme Cromford 2 ELS (right) is a good example of rear drive and accommodates rear wheel removal to fix punctures brilliantly.
+With all the weight in the back the bike does have the advantage of greater traction in poor conditions.
+This bike is a low step through frame and has the advantage of being turned into an ordinary bike.

 Crank Drive integrate the motor with the cranks to drive the rear wheel. the main advantage of this is that the power is coupled with the gearing which results in an increase in range.
 This is seen as the best arrangement as it puts the weight in the centre of the bike which can improve handling and there is the benefit of the gears being powered by the motor.
 This disadvantage is the excessive ware on the chain as both the rider and the motor is driving the chain which results in stretching.
 There are special hardened chains that can be used in this circumstance and this is especially useful if driving a 10 speed derailleur system.
 The Ridgeback E-Flight (right) is a good example of this arrangement which uses the Shimano STEPS system.